ianlai/Algorithm-Python/README.md

  1429 First Unique Number
  1448 Count Good Nodes in Binary Tree
- 1475 Final Prices With a Special Discount in a Shop 1557 Minimum Number of Vertices to Reach All Nodes 1593 Split a String Into the Max Number of Unique Substrings 1711 Count Good Meals
+ 1475 Final Prices With a Special Discount in a Shop 1525 Number of Good Ways to Split a String
+ 1557 Minimum Number of Vertices to Reach All Nodes 1593 Split a String Into the Max Number of Unique Substrings 1711 Count Good Meals